unsaved/gradle-ivyxml-plugin/README.txt

 http://issues.gradle.org/browse/GRADLE-197, and started with code snippets from there.
 I have added much more complete support since then.

+This plugin also bundles the Gradle utility method
+    public void com.admc.gradle.VerifyResolve(Configuration)
+This is a work-around for problems where Gradle silently fails to satisfy some dependencies.

 Advanced features

     Support for configuration inheritance via 'extends'